Smartling/java-api-sdk/README.md

 # Smartling Java API SDK

-SDK for integrating with the Smartling API.
-The Smartling API allows developers to upload language specific resource files and download the translations of those files for easy integration within their application.
+Java SDK for integrating with the [Smartling API].

 ## Using this SDK